-Hole extrusion strengthening is mainly for workpieces whose inner holes have fatigue resistance requirements or cannot be achieved by other methods, such as important parts on airplanes;
+Hole extrusion strengthening is primarily used for workpieces that require improved fatigue resistance in their inner holes and cannot be achieved through other methods, such as critical components in airplanes.

-Impression die extrusion is suitable for strengthening key bearing parts such as large parts and skins; spinning extrusion is suitable for strengthening inner holes of large parts such as landing gear.
+Impression die extrusion is ideal for strengthening critical bearing parts, such as large components and skins, while spinning extrusion is best suited for enhancing the inner holes of large components, such as landing gear.

 02 Plasma diffusion technology

-Plasma chemical heat treatment technology, also known as plasma diffusion technology (PDT) or particle bombardment diffusion technology, uses ions generated by gas glow discharge in a low vacuum environment to bombard the surface of the workpiece to change the composition, structure and performance of the metal surface Process.
+Plasma is a mixture of free electrons and ions that acts like an ionized gas and is largely neutral.
+Plasma chemical heat treatment technology, also known as plasma diffusion technology (PDT) or particle bombardment diffusion technology, uses ions produced through gas glow discharge in a low vacuum environment to bombard the surface of the workpiece and alter its composition, structure, and performance.

-Compared with ordinary gas thermal diffusion technology, ion thermal diffusion has the following characteristics:
+Compared to traditional gas thermal diffusion technology, ion thermal diffusion has several advantages:

-(1) Ion bombardment sputtering will remove the oxygen (passivation) film or impurities on the surface of the workpiece and improve the surface activity of the workpiece, which makes it easy to adsorb the elements to be infiltrated and accelerate the thermal diffusion rate;
+(1) Ion bombardment sputtering removes the oxygen (passivation) film or impurities from the surface of the workpiece, thereby improving its surface activity and making it easier to absorb the infiltrating elements.
+This accelerates the thermal diffusion rate.

-(2) Plasma can activate the reaction gas and reduce the chemical reaction temperature;
+(2) Plasma can activate the reaction gas and lower the chemical reaction temperature.

-(3) The structure of the heat-expanded layer and the thickness of the layer can be controlled by adjusting the process parameters;
+(3) The structure of the heat-expanded layer and its thickness can be controlled by adjusting the process parameters.

-The temperature of heavy particles in low-temperature plasma (also called non-equilibrium plasma) is close to normal temperature, while the temperature of electrons is as high as 10³~10⁴K.
+In low-temperature plasma (also known as non-equilibrium plasma), the temperature of heavy particles is close to normal temperature, while the temperature of electrons is as high as 10³ to 10⁴K.